 By SANDRA THOMPSON

-- Sandra Thompson is a writer living in Tampa.
-Her column appears occasionally.
+- Sandra Thompson is a writer who lives in Tampa.
+City Life appears on Saturdays.